Data Processing Agreement

 Darwin maintains internal policies and procedures, and/or ensures that Darwin's Subprocessors do so, which are designed to:

-secure any Customer Personal Data against accidental or unlawful loss, access or disclosure;
+(a) secure any Customer Personal Data against accidental or unlawful loss, access or disclosure;

-identify reasonably foreseeable and internal risks to security and unauthorized access to the Customer Personal Data;
+(b) identify reasonably foreseeable and internal risks to security and unauthorized access to the Customer Personal Data;

 (c) minimize security risks, including through risk assessment and regular testing.